NJUBroccoli/njubroccoli.github.io/index.md

 ## About

 I have obtained a B.Sc. degree and a M.Sc. degree from Nanjing University (both majoring in Computer Science and Technology).
 After graduating in 2023, I became a civil servant in Wuxi and later resigned.
-Since Jan 2024, I have been working in the AI Lab, NUSRI (Suzhou) and performs AI-related research and application development.
-My area of interest includes the methodology research and application development of AI for Education/Science/Software.
+Since Jan 2024, I have been working in the AI Lab of NUSRI (Suzhou) and performs AI-related research and application development.
+My area of interest includes AI for Education/Science/Software.

 ## Education